pantheon-systems/documentation/source/_docs/domains.md

  ![CloudFlare example records](/source/docs/assets/images/cloudflare-cnames.png)
 3. [Redirect incoming requests](/docs/redirects/#redirect-to-a-common-domain) to the bare domain via `settings.php` or `wp-config.php` to prevent problematic session handling and improve SEO.

-One alternative to CNAME flattening is to use **[ALIAS/ANAME records](http://help.dnsmadeeasy.com/spry_menu/aname-records/)**.
+Another alternative is to use **[ALIAS/ANAME records](http://help.dnsmadeeasy.com/spry_menu/aname-records/)**.
 These records constantly monitor all resolving IPs of the destination (e.g. `live-yoursite.pantheonsite.io`), and creates corresponding A records.

 Learn more about ANAME records: